 Ryan Goldberg is an award-winning freelance journalist who has written for Texas Monthly, Deadspin, the New York Times, Village Voice, ProPublica, and a dozen other outlets.
-He tends to write about people and places on the margins of society.

-Ryan began his reporting career at the Asbury Park Press, in central New Jersey, while still in high school.
+Ryan began his reporting career at the Asbury Park Press, in New Jersey, while still in high school.
 Now a longtime Brooklyn resident, he can be found canvassing its dives, docks, boardwalks, parks, cemeteries, and neighborhoods in search of inspiration and stories.
 He’s also an aspiring naturalist.